WE KNOW YOU’VE GOT SOME QUESTIONS.

 Interns are selected each year from our registered campers, and do everything regular registrants do – however, they are paid to do things like load snacks and sell concessions at our mainstage shows to raise money for our scholarship programs.
 Interested in this low-key job?
 Click that you are interested when you register!

 Are you an underamplified human in improvisation (BIPOC, LGBTIQ, over 65, PwD, veteran) that needs a little financial help getting to camp?
-In addition to our full scholarships that we give each year (three or four FULL RIDES from nominations only), we give coupons to people that need a hand.
-Write us at email@example.com with subject “Coupon” only if you fall in one of the above categories.
-Write us at firstname.lastname@example.org with subject “Nomination” to elect a friend for a scholarship until April 1, 2022.
+In addition to our full scholarships that we give each year (1-2 FULL RIDES from nominations only, up to 10 Partial Scholars), we give coupons to people that need a hand.
+Write us at firstname.lastname@example.org with subject “Coupon” only if you fall in one of the above categories.
+Write us at email@example.com with subject “Nomination” to elect a friend for a scholarship until April 1, 2023.
 Got your back.